 Music in psalms, hymns, and spiritual songs is a means of ministering to one another.
-Gathering of Christians is the right place to worship.
+The gathering of Christians is the right place to worship.

 The idea of “psalms” is the Old Testament psalms sung with stringed instruments.
-The psalms are about praise and worship to God within a variety of experiences.
+The psalms are about praise and worship to God within various experiences.

 “Hymns” are direct praise to God.

 and spiritual songs,

 “Spiritual” means that this singing of lyrics is sacred music that comes from the filling of the Spirit.

 “Songs” is the general term for singing lyrics (Ps 96:1-2).
 These songs may not strictly be directed towards God but may also include exhortations and encouragement to Christians.